topher200/dotfiles/files/.oh-my-zsh/plugins/brew/README.md

 | `buz`    | `brew uninstall --zap`                  | Remove all files associated with a cask.                            |

 ## Completion

+This plugin configures paths with Homebrew's completion functions automatically, so you don't need to do it manually.
+See: https://docs.brew.sh/Shell-Completion#configuring-completions-in-zsh.

 With the release of Homebrew 1.0, they decided to bundle the zsh completion as part of the brew installation, so we no longer ship it with the brew plugin; now it only has brew